Character Arcs in Middle Grade: How Your Protagonist’s Emotional Journey Reveals Theme

 This is the moment, big or small, when the protagonist chooses the truth over the lie.

 In MG, this transformation is often quiet, tender, or symbolic.
 It doesn’t need to be dramatic to be powerful.
+A whispered apology, a brave admission, a small act of kindness.
+These moments carry enormous emotional weight for young readers.

 How to Build a Character Arc in Your MG Novel